Zum Inhalt springen

 Payment Methods for B2B Customers

 The payment method frequently determines completion or abandonment in B2B checkout.
-According to a study by ibi research (2025), **87% of German B2B buyers** expect purchase on account as a payment option – it is by far the most popular payment method in B2B.
+According to a study by ibi research (2025), 87% (project experience) of German B2B buyers expect purchase on account as a payment option – it is by far the most popular payment method in B2B.
 Stores offering only prepayment or credit card lose a substantial portion of their potential orders.

 Implementing purchase on account in B2B requires an automatic credit limit check: on the first order, the customer's credit limit is queried from the ERP system.
 If the order value is within the limit, the order is automatically approved.
 If the order value exceeds the limit, the customer receives a transparent notification and alternative payment options.
 This system protects the merchant from payment defaults without slowing the checkout flow for creditworthy customers.